vseryakov/backendjs/README.md

  - git clone https://[your username]@bitbucket.org/vseryakov/backend.git
  - SSH alternative so you don't have to constantly enter your BitBucket password: git clone git@bitbucket.org:vseryakov/backend.git
  - cd backend
- - to initialize environment for the backend development it needs to set permissions for $PREFIX(default is opt/local) to the current user, this is required to support global NPM modules.
+ - to initialize environment for the backend development it needs to set permissions for $PREFIX(default is /opt/local) to the current user, this is required to support global NPM modules.

  - If $PREFIX needs to be changed, create .backendrc file and assing PREFIX=path, for example
 ```
    echo "PREFIX=$HOME/local" > .backendrc
 ```

+ - __Important__: Add NODE_PATH=$PREFIX/lib/node_modules to your environment in .profile or .bash_profile so
+   node can find global modules, replace $PREFIX with the actual path unless this variable is also set in the .profile

  - now run the init command to prepare the environment, bin/rc.backend will source .backendrc
 ```
    rc.backend init-backend
 ```

  - to install node.js in $PREFIX/bin if not installed already run command: